 What is superannuation?

-Superannuation is the main way of saving for your retirement in Australia.
-Your superannuation is one big investment portfolio in your name that's managed for you by your super fund.
+Your superannuation is an investment portfolio in your name that's managed for you by your super fund, and is the main way of saving for retirement in Australia.

 What is superannuation?

-The superannuation guarantee
+The superannuation guarantee explained

 While the super guarantee is the minimum amount your employer is required to pay you, you can also make additional contributions to your super yourself on top of this.